status-im/specs/status-client-spec.md

 3. Mailservers (servers and clients)
 4. Mobile nodes (Status Clients)

-To implement a standard Status client you MUST implement the last node type.
+To implement a standard Status client you MUST implement both 2. and 4. node types.
 The other node types are optional, but we RECOMMEND you implement a mailserver client mode, otherwise the user experience is likely to be poor.